SEAGUTS/DSA/README.md

-Thankyou for watching my repositories!
+Thankyou for watching my repository!